cartigli/vault/xsorted()/III SQL/ZXIV Window Functions.md

 WINDOW w AS (PARTITION BY e.emp_no ORDER BY s.salary DESC);
 ```

 ""Without allowing gaps in the obtained ranks for subsequent rows, rank the contract salary values from highest to lowest for employees 10001, 10002, and 10003.

-Every row in the desired output should contain the relevant employee number (`emp_no`) and the hire date (`hire_date`) from the `employees` table, as well as the relevant `salary`value and the start date (`from_date`) from the `salaries`table.
-Additionally, include the salary ranking values in a field named `employee_salary_ranking`.
+Every row in the desired output should contain the relevant employee number (emp_no) and the hire date (hire_date) from the employees table, as well as the relevant salary value and the start date (from_date) from the salaries table.
+Additionally, include the salary ranking values in a field named employee_salary_ranking.
 Retrieve only data for contracts that have started prior to 2000.
-Sort your data by the  `emp_no` in ascending order, referring to the `employees` table.""
+Sort your data by the  emp_no in ascending order, referring to the employees table.""
 ```mysql
 SELECT
     e.emp_no,